-The Transport Act 2000 requires that Local Transport Plans (LTP) contain a strategy and an implementation plan (the proposals for delivery of the policies contained in the strategy).

-The Local Transport Act 2008 retains the statutory requirement to produce and review Local Transport Plans and policies.
-This LTP contains a 15 year Transport Strategy covering 2011/12 - 2025/26 and an Implementation Plan covering four years for 2011/12 - 2014/15, which coincides with the Government spending plans that were announced in the Comprehensive Spending Review on 20th October 2010.

-European legislation requires that a Strategic Environmental Assessment (SEA) be undertaken of all LTPs and local authorities need to ensure that the SEA of their LTP is an integral part of developing and later delivering their LTP.
-Statutory Bodies such as the Environment Agency, Natural England and English Heritage have been involved in the development of LTP3 and the accompanying SEA.

-Alongside the SEA process, there will also be an Equalities Impact Assessment and a Habitats Regulation Assessment of this LTP.

-The Government has stated that LTPs will remain a key part of the transport planning process and has asked local authorities to submit their LTP3 by the end of March 2011 in order to meet their statutory obligations.
+- 1.1 The Transport Act 2000 requires that Local Transport Plans (LTP) contain a strategy and an implementation plan (the proposals for delivery of the policies contained in the strategy). - 1.2 The Local Transport Act 2008 retains the statutory requirement to produce and review Local Transport Plans and policies.
+This LTP contains a 15 year Transport Strategy covering 2011/12 2025/26 and an Implementation Plan covering six years for 2015/16 2020/21, to fit with the Government's current spending plans. - 1.3 European legislation requires that a Strategic Environmental Assessment (SEA) be undertaken of all LTPs and local authorities need to ensure that the SEA of their LTP is an integral part of developing and later delivering their LTP.
+Statutory Bodies such as the Environment Agency, Natural England and English Heritage have been involved in the development of LTP3 and the accompanying SEA. - 1.4 Alongside the SEA process, there will also be an Equalities Impact Assessment and a Habitats Regulation Assessment of this LTP. - 1.5 The Government has stated that LTPs will remain a key part of the transport planning process in order to meet their statutory obligations.
 As Government policy develops LTP3s may need to be revised to reflect the changing policy agenda.